chipuha/StockMarket/Visualizer/ReadMe.md

 #### *Phase 2*
 Follow a Model-View-Controller design by deciding what the model will be (stock trading models/data/graphs/text), some basic view styles, and how we want to control the view (think interaction between view and model).
 * **View**:
 Based on the mockup.
-I'm thinking we'll need a 'home' screen view and an individual stock view.
+I'm thinking we'll need a 'home' view and an individual stock view.
 * **Model**:
 The model will need stock tickers, stock data, the models to process the data, and maybe more.
 We may need to talk more about how we want to represent all of that in terms of classes (i.e. what classes do we create for the model).
 Do we make stock classes and model classes (allowing less data query calls).
 Or just model classes that can take in a stock (but then everytime a stock is processed by a model, we have to requery for the stock data...).
 Possible model setup: Stock class holding ticker, price and other data, and signal (buy,hold,sell).
 Model class accesses and talks to stock model scripts to determine over all buy hold or sell; also flexible enough to display individual model results.
 Model Evaluation class evaulates (back tests) models over historical periods and evaulations how combinations of models work together.